cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | 0x0020 | DHKEM(Curve25519) | 32   | 32  | {{?RFC7748}}   |
 | 0x0021 | DHKEM(Curve448)   | 56   | 56  | {{?RFC7748}}   |

-For the NIST curves P-256 and P-521, the Marshal function of the DH scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.
-When these curves are used, the recipient of an HPKE ciphertext MUST validate that the ephemeral public key `pkE` is on the curve and part of the correct prime-order subgroup.
-For authenticated modes the same validation MUST be done for the static public key `pkS`.
-The relevant full public-key validation procedure is defined in {{keyagreement}}.
+For the NIST curves P-256, P-384 and P-521, the Marshal function of the DH scheme produces the normal (non-compressed) representation of the public key, according to {{SECG}}.
+When these curves are used, senders and recipients MUST perform a full public-key validation as defined in {{keyagreement}}, which includes validating that a public key is on the curve and part of the correct prime-order subgroup.
+The sender MUST validate the recipient's public key `pkR`.
+The recipient MUST validate the ephemeral public key `pkE`.
+In authenticated modes, the recipient MUST validate the sender's static public key `pkS`.

 For the CFRG curves Curve25519 and Curve448, the Marshal function is the identity function, since these curves already use fixed-length